rhyannonjoy/pawfinder-service/docs/api-reference/patch-shelters-by-id.md

 ## Partially update a shelter profile

-This operation edits specific fields of an existing shelter record in the PawFinder System.
+This operation updates specific fields of an existing shelter record without affecting other data.
+Use this operation to change shelter operating hours or contact details, pet availability numbers, or edit administrative information without resubmitting the entire shelter profile.

 ### PUT vs PATCH